abby1635/CS30/Reviewing Processing-Java/README.md

 - What does the ball need to know about itself?
 - How does the ball move?
 - How do we debug where the ball is in the console?
+- How do we bounce the ball off the sides
+  - Question to save: how to we bounce the ball when it is on the screen, not half off the screen?
+- How do we record scores and restart the ball in the center of the screen
+- How do we draw moving paddles, keep score, and have the ball bounce on the paddles, but not the screen?
+- Additional Questions
-- How do we control the speed of the ball
+  - How do we control the speed of the ball?

 Built in Bugs that Should be Addressed
 - "On a square table, un-randomized ball movement bounces from corner to corner"